ultimateshadsform/Anycubic-Kobra-2-Series-Tools/docs/EMMC_BACKUP.md

 source 42000000
 ```

-6. Wait about 15 minutes (or about 2 minutes for a system backup) and the entire emmc (or the system part of it) will be transfered 1:1 to the USB disk
+6. Wait about 15 minutes (or about 2 minutes for a system backup) and the entire emmc (or the system part of it) will be transferred 1:1 to the USB disk
    If you see an error and the script stopped before showing 100%, insert another type USB disk and enter again:

 ```sh